 Creating a Backup Task with the Acronis Server

 The Acronis Backup for Windows Server is the long awaited new version of the already renowned Echo series of Acronis Corporate products.
-The Acronis Backup & Recover 11.5 Server for Windows is a perfect solution for protection of all data stored on Windows server, including the Server Operating System.
-Acronis Backup & Recover 10 Server for Windows simplifies and automates the data recovery process, even when the need arises to recover to dissimilar hardware platforms.
+The Acronis Backup for Windows Server 12 is a perfect solution for protection of all data stored on Windows server, including the Server Operating System.
+Acronis Backup & Recover Server for Windows simplifies and automates the data recovery process, even when the need arises to recover to dissimilar hardware platforms.
 See our review of the Acronis Backup for Windows Server.

 This review is from a slightly older version however the newest version has most of the same features with a slight change in the interface.